guotong1988/BERT-GPU/README.md

 Compare to https://github.com/NVIDIA/DeepLearningExamples/blob/master/TensorFlow/LanguageModeling/BERT

 ,this repo is just a toy example.
-The NVIDIA repo can run without https://github.com/horovod/horovod
+The NVIDIA repo should run on https://github.com/horovod/horovod

+And we will investigate to let this repo run without horovod with good speed.

 # REQUIREMENT